The grants will provide funding for community groups to run a single event or a series of events in their community to address mental health.

 The events can range from a free community barbeque, regular fitness meet-ups, community tree planting, or a family movie night – whatever your community needs to come together and take a break.

-Any community groups, Shire Councils or VFF branches in the fire-affected communities of south west Victoria are encouraged to apply for grants
+Any community groups, Shire Councils or VFF branches in the eligible communities are encouraged to apply for grants

 For the purpose of Look Over the Farm Gate, ‘Community Group’ is defined as a local, grassroots society, association or club engaged in charitable or other community-based activity operating under Australian law and not for the purpose of making a profit.
 The aim of the group is to work for the public benefit.
 Community Groups may include those who are incorporated, unincorporated, co-operatives or registered charities.
 Examples of Community Groups LOTFG is targeting are (but not limited to):